Studies out of the US reveal that many university students don’t know the basics when it comes to managing their time.

 Setting a workable study routine at home works just like a school timetable.
 Along with timetabling homework, assignment preparation and study, a home routine prompts the student to budget time for extra-curricular activities and family commitments as well.

-Red Tick Education recommends that, if possible, for high school students, the planner should be mounted on the outside of the student’s bedroom door, where parents can see at a glance what is due and thereby provide maximum encouragement and assistance.
+Red Tick Education recommends that, if possible, for high school students, the planner should be mounted on the outside of the student’s bedroom door or other open location where parents can see at a glance what is due, thereby being able to provide maximum encouragement and assistance.